Tender Little Hearts Mini Tales and Equine Assisted Services

 Making friends, warming hearts, sharing smiles and spreading joy, one tender little heart at a time.

 We require all our equines to pass a skills and aptitude evaluation every two years to remain qualified as a therapy animal.
-Our therapy animals are qualified through the Miniature Equine Therapy Standards Association (METSA), American Miniature Therapy Horse Organization (AMTHA) and registered as therapy animals with Register My Service Animal.
-Our volunteer handlers are trained to demonstrate best practices in handling, evaluating the requirements of a therapy animal team beyond basic obedience skills and receive a yearly update for training and refreshment of our handler methods.
+Our therapy animals are qualified through the Miniature Equine Therapy Standards Association (METSA), Our volunteer handlers are trained to demonstrate best practices in handling, evaluating the requirements of a therapy animal team beyond basic obedience skills and receive a yearly update for training and refreshment of our handler methods.

 Our Founder/President, Terry Holmes-Stecyk is certified as an Equine Specialist with the Professional Association of Therapeutic Horsemanship (PATH Intl).
-Terry is also a facilitator for Horse Powered Reading
+We have 2 certified facilitators for Horse Powered Reading

 ®.